Efficient Manifold and Subspace Approximations with Spherelets: Spherical Principal Component Analysis

+where $c+VV^\top(x-c)$ is the projection of $x$ onto the affine subspace $c+V$. \end{lemma} When $x=c$, the projection is not unique, but the $d(x,\mathrm{Proj}(x))$ is unique, which is the main focus of manifold approximation.
+As a result, we still treat the projection as unique without any confusion in the remaining sections.

-where $VV^\top(x-c)$ is the projection of $x$ onto the affine subspace $c+V$. \end{lemma} In fact, $x$ is projected to an affine subspace first and then to the sphere (see the proof of Lemma \ref{sproj}).
+The projection of $x$ to the sphere in Lemma \ref{sproj} can be conducted by first projecting $x$ to a $d+1$ dimensional affine subspace and then further projecting to the sphere (see the proof of Lemma \ref{sproj}).
 To find the optimal affine subspace, we use $d+1$-dimensional PCA, obtaining